 I make dentistry fun by joking with and talking to the staff and my patients!

 What advice would you share with someone looking to purchase their first practice?

 You need a good relationship with a well-established, knowledgeable broker – one that you like and trust.
-I found Watson, Brown and Associates because my good friend and fellow classmate had just sold his practice, and he had good success with the company.
+I found Watson Brown, Inc because my good friend and fellow classmate had just sold his practice, and he had good success with the company.
 I was very happy with the service I got from Jeremy and Frank Brown.
 A good broker will find out what you need and what fits best for you as a person and a professional.
 Find a match that fits you.